bachtron/vicohome-bridge-addon/README.md

    - `poll_interval` – how often to poll for events (seconds)
    - `base_topic` – MQTT base topic (default: `vicohome`)
    - `log_level` – `debug`, `info`, `warning`, `error` (default: `info`).
 Use `debug` when you need extra telemetry/event payload details in the add-on logs.
+   - `region` / `api_base` – optional Vicohome shard overrides.
+Leave the defaults (`us` / empty) unless you know you need the EU shard or a custom API hostname.
    - `bootstrap_history` – set to `false` to skip the one-time history pull when Vicohome returns "No events found" (default: `true`).

    Example: